How do I get an IRD number?

 You can pay your tax electronically by credit or debit card or via Internet banking.
 You can also pay child support and KiwiSaver contributions (if you are self-employed) in these ways.

-More information about making payments to the IRD is on their website.
+More information about making payments to Inland Revenue is on their website.

 You can also perform a range of other tax-related tasks online.

-To do something which requires extra security, e.g. view your tax details, you’ll need to be registered for the myIR Secure Online Services.
-You will need your IRD number to do this.
+You can view your personal details and file your returns online by registering for myIR Secure Online Services.
+You will need your IRD number to register.
 Once you are registered, you’ll be able to view details about your account, file tax returns, update your family details for Working for Families payments, and more.

 Back to top